gabriellapizzuto/gabriellapizzuto.github.io/_pages/openings.md

 ## PhD Openings

-I have a fully funded PhD studentship (for home/EU settled students due to the nature of the funding) aligned with my Royal Academy of Engineering Research Fellowship on "Upskilling robotic scientists for long-term laboratory workflows", starting in 2024.
-If you are interested in any of the following topics: (1) Learning generalizable laboratory skills, (2) Introspective robot learning for laboratory tasks and/or (3) Dual-arm laboratory skill learning, (4) Safer robot chemists in real lab environments, I would be happy to consider your application.
-Please send an email with the subject [Prospective PhD Student], including a short CV, cover letter including your motivation for applying and your experience with robotics, machine learning, programming (C++, Python) and specifically why you are interested in working with me and my group.
+I have a fully funded [PhD studentship](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/a-reliable-and-reconfigurable-robot-learning-framework-for-accelerating-materials-discovery/) within the [CDT for Digital and Automated Materials Chemistry](https://www.liverpool.ac.uk/digital-and-automated-materials-chemistry/), starting in 2025.
+If you want to help us transform how robotic chemists are designing, developed and deployed in human-centric labs, this position is for you!
+Please send an email with the subject [Prospective PhD CDT Student] if you would like further information.
+Official applications will only be processed if submitted through the University portal and I would encourage you to include a short CV, cover letter including your motivation for applying and your experience with robotics, machine learning, programming (C++, Python) and specifically why you are interested in working with me and my group and why you would like to be a part of the CDT.

 ## Postdocs